fastfoxy/CV/README_EN.md

 Hi, my name is Sergey.

-I am currently looking for a job as a Test Automation Engineer - QA Automation Engineer.
+I am currently looking for a job as QA Lead/Senior and as a Test Automation Engineer - QA Automation Engineer.

-I am working in software testing for almost 15 years.
+I am working in software testing for almost 17 years.
-Last 10 of them as a Senior QA Engineer.
+Last 12 of them as a Senior QA Engineer.
 In recent years I am developing in the direction of autotesting.

 I have experience in: